Himanshukr000/beautiful-jekyll/_posts/2020-08-10-poseidonctf.md

 ## DB64

 We (ByteForc3) got the first blood on this challenge.

-A memory forensics challenge.
+It was a memory forensics challenge.
 Starting off with usual Volatility `imageinfo` to get the profile.

 ![https://imgur.com/jgC4D04.png](https://imgur.com/jgC4D04.png)